docusign/code-examples-java/README.md

   * Put in the following value for project: `code-examples-java`.
   * Put in the following value into the Main class: `com.docusign.App`.
 * Run the application by using Run dropdown shortcut then choosing build then choosing run.
 Open your browser to http://localhost:8080
+* [Optional] Install Lombok by downloading the [lombok.jar](https://projectlombok.org/downloads/lombok.jar) itself to your local machine, open a terminal or command prompt window and install by typing in  `java -jar lombok.jar` then pressing **Enter**

 ### Payments code example
 To use the payments example, create a test payments gateway for your developer account.
 See the [PAYMENTS_INSTALLATION.md](https://github.com/docusign/code-examples-java/blob/master/PAYMENTS_INSTALLATION.md) file for instructions.